Updated: April 4, 2021

 3. Optimize the use of your electric fan.

-Don’t just turn on and sit in front of the electric fan.
+Don’t just turn it on and sit in front of the electric fan.
 Use it instead to direct and optimize the airflow around the house.
 For ceiling fans with dual rotation settings, make sure that it’s blowing air downwards (usually counter-clockwise).

 4. Turn off the lights and minimize the use of appliances.